The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 ## Opener in this Phase

-*(assuming not the speed run strategy):*\
+*(Assuming not the speed run strategy):*\
 It is highly recommended that tanks bring Brute Justice and Cruise Chaser together for the reopener to make it easier to cleave both of them.

 \-15 second Standard Step (during Limit Cut) > 2 Steps > Standard Finish (when both BJ and CC are targetable) > Technical Step (Devilment) > Saber Dance (Flourish) > 2 more GCDs > Standard Step > …

 This reopener is very busy.
-You may find yourself generating a lot of esprit and not knowing what to prioritize.
-Because you are able to hit two targets while Technical Step / Devilment are up, there become times where it actually is worth it drop a proc (specifically the single target procs Reverse Cascade and Fountainfall) especially if you will potentially overcap esprit otherwise.
-The reason behind this is Saber Dance effectively goes from 600 potency to 900 potency when switching from 1 to 2 targets, while Reverse Cascade’s potency effectively only goes from 425 to 475 (due to the potential feather being generated being able to hit 2 targets instead of 1).
-Meanwhile, your aoe procs increase by an effective 200+ potency due to being able to hit 2 targets.
-If you have a NIN and/or a SCH, remember to focus the target that has Trick Attack and/or Chain Stratagem for the primary damage on your cleave abilities (i.e. Standard Finish, Saber Dance, Fan Dance 3 primary damage).
+You may find yourself generating a lot of Esprit and not knowing what to prioritize.
+Because you are able to hit two targets while Technical Step / Devilment are up, there become times where it actually is worth it drop a proc (specifically the single target procs Reverse Cascade and Fountainfall) especially if you will potentially overcap Esprit otherwise.
+The reason behind this is Saber Dance effectively goes from 600 potency to 900 potency when switching from 1 to 2 targets, while Reverse Cascade’s potency effectively only goes from 425 to 475 (due to the potential Feather being generated being able to hit two targets instead of one).
+Meanwhile, your AoE procs increase by an effective 200+ potency due to being able to hit two targets.
+If you have a NIN and/or a SCH, remember to focus the target that has Trick Attack and/or Chain Stratagem for the primary damage on your cleave abilities (i.e. Standard Finish, Saber Dance, Fan Dance III primary damage).
 While dodging Chakrams, you will likely have to disengage from the bosses and will not be able to hit both bosses with AoE GCDs.
 Because of this, it is important to prioritize the AoE proc GCDs earlier in the reopener so you can hit both targets, while saving the single target GCDs for later when the bosses are separated.

 ## General AoE Optimization for Cleaving Brute Justice / Cruise Chaser

 Being able to AoE during this phase is very dependent on what your group feels comfortable doing.
 It is possible to have both Brute Justice and Cruise Chaser on top of each other for the majority of this phase to allow for full cleaving to happen.
 However, this is not necessary to complete this phase and clear the fight.
 The DPS check for this phase is rather lenient, so doing cleave strategies is not required to clear.
 This is a conversation that can be had with your group.
 If your group wants to prioritize getting the clear and feel like cleave strategies are too difficult to do consistently, it may be better for your group to not do these strategies.
 Regardless, I’ll reshare general AoE priorities during this phase if you are able to hit more than one target.

 When able to hit 2+ targets at the same time, it is worth it to do Windmill → Bladeshower as your base GCD combo over Cascade → Fountain.
-Additionally, it is worth it to use Fan Dance 2 instead of Fan Dance 1 on 2+ targets.
+Additionally, it is worth it to use Fan Dance II instead of Fan Dance I on 2+ targets.
 For mechanics where you have to disengage from Brute Justice / Cruise Chaser or the Boss targets have to be separated for a period of time, you will want to return to going back to single target Cascade → Fountain.
-If you have a combo’d Bladeshower available when forced to switch from hitting 2 targets to 1 target, you should use the combo’d Bladeshower if you can use it to hit 1 target and will be able to use the potential Bloodshower proc that is generated on 2 targets within the next 20 seconds.
+If you have a combo’d Bladeshower available when forced to switch from hitting two targets to one target, you should use the combo’d Bladeshower if you can use it to hit one target and will be able to use the potential Bloodshower proc that is generated on two targets within the next 20 seconds.
 Additionally, Saber Dance should be saved as much as possible for times where you can hit both targets together.
-When using Standard Finish or Fan Dance 3 while single target debuffs (specifically Trick Attack and Chain Stratagem are up), you will want to make sure the primary damage is done to the target with Trick Attack / Chain Stratagem and the secondary damage is done to the other target (i.e. target whichever has those debuffs when using Fan Dance 3 and make sure you are closer to the one with those debuffs when using Standard Finish).
+When using Standard Finish or Fan Dance 3 while single target debuffs (specifically Trick Attack and Chain Stratagem are up), you will want to make sure the primary damage is done to the target with Trick Attack / Chain Stratagem and the secondary damage is done to the other target (i.e. target whichever has those debuffs when using Fan Dance III and make sure you are closer to the one with those debuffs when using Standard Finish).

 Whenever you use Standard Finish during this phase, you’ll want to be sure you hit both Brute Justice *and* Cruise Chaser.
 If using Standard Step off cooldown from reopener and you are baiting the Missile Command AoEs, Standard Step will come off cooldown exactly while you are baiting along the edge of the arena.
 Because of this, it is actually worth it to hold Standard Step for about 3 GCDs in order to hit both Brute Justice and Cruise Chaser after you finish baiting and are handling the Enumeration mechanic.

-## Using a 2nd Technical Step / Devilment during BJCC post-Gavel
+## Using a Second Technical Step / Devilment During BJCC post-Gavel

-Regarding whether to use a 2nd Technical Step / Devilment during Brute Justice / Cruise Chaser, there are reasons to use the Technical Step / Devilment here and there are reasons for holding for Alexander Prime opener.
+Regarding whether to use a second Technical Step / Devilment during Brute Justice / Cruise Chaser, there are reasons to use the Technical Step / Devilment here and there are reasons for holding for Alexander Prime opener.

 General Pros of using Technical Step / Devilment post-Gavel:

-* Allows you to use a total of 8 Technical Steps / Devilments throughout the fight, ultimately granting you more overall damage from rDPS as well as personal damage gains from Technical Finish / Devilment buffs and extra esprit.
+* Allows you to use a total of eight Technical Steps / Devilments throughout the fight, ultimately granting you more overall damage from rDPS as well as personal damage gains from Technical Finish / Devilment buffs and extra Esprit.
 * Lowers overall kill time by being able to kill Brute Justice / Cruise Chaser faster.

-General Pros of using Technical Step / Devilment at Alexander Prime
+General Pros of using Technical Step / Devilment at Alexander Prime:

 * Lines up Technical Step / Devilment with the potion that would be used at the beginning of Alexander Prime, and effectively lines up all uses of Technical Finish / Devilment to decent times for ease of meeting the DPS checks of Alexander Prime and Perfect Alexander phases.
 (Alexander Prime and Perfect Alexander have tighter DPS checks than Living Liquid and Brute Justice / Cruise Chaser phases).
-Improving the DPS in these phases is more important than increasing your overall dps in the fight if you are going for the clear.
-This strategy can be the difference between having 1-2 DPS die in an attempt during Wormhole and surviving the Trio Enrage sequence and meeting the DPS requirement of Alexander Prime versus failing that phase.
+Improving the DPS in these phases is more important than increasing your overall DPS in the fight if you are going for the clear.
+This strategy can be the difference between having one or two DPS die in an attempt during Wormhole and surviving the Trio Enrage sequence and meeting the DPS requirement of Alexander Prime versus failing that phase.

 So ultimately, holding Technical Step / Devilment (and other raid buffs) for Alexander Prime opener is generally a progression-safe strategy while using the raid buffs on cooldown is an optimized parse / speed strategy.
 Communicate with your raid group about what works best for your group’s needs.

 ## Defensive Cooldowns

 (In general, you should discuss these cooldown timings with your healers and tanks.
-The suggestions here are timings that I found useful for me)
+The suggestions here are timings that I found useful for me).

 ### Shield Samba:

-A decent time to use Shield Samba would be right before Whirlwind and 3rd Compressed Water AoE.
-It also helps with autos the tanks are getting hit by and the Compressed Lightning damage as well right before the mechanic where people are getting ready to line of sight the Propeller Wind.
+A decent time to use Shield Samba would be right before Whirlwind and third Compressed Water AoE.
+It also helps with autos the tanks are taking and the Compressed Lightning damage as well right before the mechanic where people are getting ready to line of sight the Propeller Wind.

 ### Second Wind: